 How Your Instincts Interrupt Your Effectiveness

-Blog post shared and written by Chris White, Co-Founder & Head Coach at System & Soulᵀᴹ
+Blog post shared and written by Chris White, Co-Founder at System & Soulᵀᴹ

 “The nearer a man comes to a calm mind, the closer he is to strength.” - Marcus Aurelius